rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="transfer_non_anarchist"></a>
 ### [How could the transfer of goods or resources happen with not-yet-anarchist economies/areas?](#transfer_non_anarchist)

-As anarchist economies don't use money, they can't buy or sell goods from not-get anarchist areas.
+As anarchist economies don't use money, they can't buy or sell goods from not-yet anarchist areas.
 If the other areas are hostile towards the anarchist economy, they might not want to interact with it at all or try to coerce the anarchist area into an unfair exchange of goods.
 Ideally, anarchist economies would not depend on that.
 A fair exchange might be a long-term contract defining exactly which quantities of which goods in which intervals are transferred so that this agreement can enable some planning and security of supply.

 <a class="anchor" name="military_aggression"></a>